LIQNFT/candy-shop/README.md

 />
 ```

+## ⚠️ Solana Transaction Size Limit ⚠️

+For Candy Shops that use a SPL token as the payment currency, if any NFT's are listed on it that have 4 creators or more, users trying to buy those NFT's will not be able to successfully do so.
+This is because in this case, the Solana transaction size becomes too large, exceeding the current Solana transaction size limit.
+Workarounds for this issue are actively being looked into.

 # Contribute to Candy Shop

 We're welcoming to receive any contribution for candy-shop!
 Feel free to open a PR can request LIQNFT team to review.